 Farfield Mill, Sedbergh.

 Four floors of inspiration await you in this vibrant arts and heritage centre housed in a restored Victorian woollen mill on the edge of Cumbria and Yorkshire - now the leading venue for textile arts in the North West.
-Heritage displays, working looms, regularly changing exhibitions, craft demonstrations, art and craft for sale by resident and visiting artists, workshops and events - plus delicious food in Weavers Café.
+Heritage displays, working looms, regularly changing exhibitions, craft demonstrations, art, craft, pottery and jewelry for sale by resident and visiting artists, also workshops and events - plus delicious food in Weavers Café.
+You can walk from Sedbergh, ask at the Tourist information for directions, free large car park.
 Farfield Mill, Garsdale Road, Sedbergh, Cumbria LA10 5LW.
 015396 21958